If you're like many young adults, going off to college is the first time you're wading out into the big, bad world of independent living.

 Nowadays, modern bank accounts are primarily managed online or in an app, so mercifully we no longer need to write everything down ourselves.

-Still, it's to get in the habit of logging in to their bank accounts online, going over your purchases, and making a budget.
+Still, it's good to get in the habit of logging in to your bank accounts online, going over your purchases, and making a budget.

 Good habits include tracking the cost of a certain expenses over the course of a month—how much is that occasional morning latte really eating into your spring break fund?
 How much are your Uber rides costing you each month?—can give you a better sense of where your money is going and how to pare back expenses when needed.